-A Roth IRA is an individual retirement savings account that the owner can contribute to with after-tax dollars.
+A Roth IRA is an individual retirement savings account where the owner can contribute towards using after-tax dollars.
 Income tax is paid on the initial contribution.
 This means that all earnings grow at a tax-free rate, and upon retirement, all distributions are withdrawn tax-free.

 With a self-directed Roth IRA, the owner of the IRA can diversify outside of the traditional portfolio of stocks, bonds, and mutual funds.
-Self-directed account owners can use their saved retirement funds to invest in alternative assets like real estate, private equity, precious metals and so much more.
+Self-directed account owners can use their saved retirement funds to invest in alternative assets.
+Roth IRA alternative investments include real estate, private equity, precious metals and so much more.

 There are a few significant tax benefits to a Roth IRA.
 First, you are taxed on the contribution of funds.
 The benefit to that is all funds and any increase will grow at a tax-deferred rate and are withdrawn at a tax-free.
 Second, you can leave your funds untouched for as long as you desire.
 With a traditional IRA, you are required to start taking distributions.
 Lastly, you can take distributions out penalty-free at any time as long as you follow the qualifying reasons listed below under distributions.